swiftlang/swift/docs/TypeChecker.rst

   String`` is satisfiable because ``String`` has a constructor that accepts an ``Int``.

-**Literal**
-  A literal constraint requires that the constrained type conform to the (informal) protocol required to type a particular literal and create an instance of the constrained type.
-There are literal constraint flavors for each kind of literal, e.g., integer literal constraints, floating literal constraints, character literal constraints,  and string literal constraints.

 **Member**
   A member constraint ``X[.name] == Y`` specifies that the first type (``X``) have a member (or an overloaded set of members) with the